pmikstacki/bscript/docs/index.md

 ---

-## **Who Should Use XS?**

-XS is ideal for:

-- **Foundational Library Creators**:

-  - Developers working on IoC containers, ESBs, reporting tools, or code as data and configuration scripting, that rely heavily on expression trees.

-- **DSL Builders**:

-  - Teams creating domain-specific languages

-- **Performance-Critical Applications**:

-  - Developers needing lightweight, high-performance scripting without the overhead of tools like Roslyn.

----

 ## **Getting Started with XS**

 To get started with XS, you need to set up a .NET project.
 Ensure you have .NET 8 or .NET 9 installed.